-The Hertie School in Berlin, in collaboration with the OSF Public Health Program, is offering a five-day course "Health, Inequality, Ethnicity" from 25-29 May 2020.
+The Hertie School in Berlin, in collaboration with the OSF Public Health Program, is offering a five-day course "Health, Inequality, Ethnicity" in spring 2021.
 The programme will focus on racial prejudices and ethnic discrimination in healthcare, which impact quality of health as well as accessibility and utilisation, thus leading to health inequalities.
 The course serves as a platform for the medical community, public policymakers as well as social justice and human rights advocates in Europe to engage in dialogue on health outcomes of socially excluded communities and those who are subject to ethnic discrimination.

-In particular, the course will equip participants with the necessary theoretical foundations on racial and ethnic inequality in health through relevant theories, empirical literature and case studies, as well as with tools to analyse inequality, quantify it, visualise it and present findings succinctly to stakeholders and policymakers.
+In particular, the course will equip participants with the necessary theoretical foundations in racial and ethnic inequality in health through relevant theories, empirical literature and case studies, as well as with tools to analyse inequality, quantify it, visualise it and present findings succinctly to stakeholders and policymakers.
 Contemporary issues related to climate change, social and material deprivation and environmental architecture will also be discussed in relation to racial and ethnic inequalities.

 For individuals interested in participating, please apply by sending an email to executive[at]hertie-school[dot]org